calpoly-iandunn/csc471/lectures/22-interpolation.md

 Note that many figures from this presentation come from [Paul Bourke's excellent article on the same topic](http://paulbourke.net/miscellaneous/interpolation/) and it would be a good idea to give that a read as well.
+Another good reference to read: [http://www.paulinternet.nl/?page=bicubic](http://www.paulinternet.nl/?page=bicubic)

-There is a mathematical basis for interpolation that is very involved.
+There is a mathematical basis for interpolation that is rather involved.
 We're going to mostly ignore it here and just discuss practical applications and equations to use.